Summary

 Data Privacy and Compliance: Securing the Foundation

 GenAI models thrive on access to internal knowledge, but data exposure can quickly become a strategic liability.
-Without tight governance, enterprises risk falling foul of GDPR, HIPAA, or evolving regional regulations around AI-generated content.
+Without tight governance, enterprises risk falling foul of GDPR, HIPAA where applicable, or evolving regional regulations around AI-generated content.

 Strategic Imperatives: